To perform basic visual exam and testing under the close supervision of medical and Allied Health staff.

-- Provide exceptional patient service.
+- Provide exceptional patient service

-- Calibrate, clean and maintain ophthalmic equipment and instruments
+- Calibrate, clean and maintain equipment

 - Communicate delays to patients